proplot-dev/proplot/docs/configuration.rst

 Table of settings
 -----------------

-A comprehensive table of the new ProPlot settings is shown below.
+A comprehensive table of the new proplot settings is shown below.

 .. include:: _static/rctable.rst